portive/slate-plugin/docs/guides/04-customizing-images.md

-# Custom Image Elements
+# Customizing Image Elements

-You've seen how to use the `ImageBlock` preset to add images to your Slate Editor quickly.
+You've seen how to use the `ImageBlock` preset to add images to the Slate Editor.

-Here we'll show you hot create your own Image Component which you can customize with your own properties.
-For this example, we'll create an Image Component that allows us to add a `title` attribute to the Image.
+Now let's see how to create a Custom Image Component with custom properties.
+For this example, we'll create an Image Component with a `title` attribute on the Image.

-We'll lead you through this by taking a look at the existing `ImageBlock` preset and then modifying it.
+To start, we'll take a look at the existing `ImageBlock` preset and then modify it.

 ## Custom Image Type

 > 🌞 Even if you aren't using TypeScript, we recommend reading this section.
 You can probably follow the meaning of the type declarations (e.g. `originKey: string` means the `originKey` property takes a `string` type value).

-Let's start by taking a look at the type for the `ImageBlockElement`.
+Here is the type for the `ImageBlockElement`.

 ```tsx
 export type ImageBlockElement = {